mambush/Intro-to-HTML-and-CSS/README.md

     * alert() causes an alert dialog box to appear over the page that launched it.
     * write() writes content to a page
     * focus() causes the mouse cursor to be inserted into a form element.
+              # Day 2
+      ## Calling one function from another function
+      * Code inside a function behaves just like code anywhere else.
+      * This means you can call one function from inside another function.
+      * This allows you to"nest" functions,So that you can create separate functions, which each perform a specific task, and then run them together as a complete process one right after the other. for example,here's a function that calls three other mythical function, each one returning a string of text that has been altered:
+        = function run(){
+        var Ret= changeText("change me");
+      alert(Ret);
+document.write(Ret);
+}
+  function changeText(text){
+ text=makeBold(text);
+text=makeItalics(text);
+text=makeBig(text);
+return(text);
+}
+ function makeBold(In string) {
+return(In String.bold());
+}
+ function makeItalics(In String){
+return(In string.italics());
+}
+ function makeBig(In string){
+return(In string.big())
+}
+ # Creating objects with user-defined functions
+ * Javascript is based on object: the window is an object, links are objects,forms are object, even NetScape itself( or other browser) is an object.
+Using objects can help make programming easier and more streamlined.
+You can extend the use of object in javascript by making your own.
+   # Making new object entails two steps
+> Define the object in a user-defined function.
+> Use the new keyword to create( or instantiate) the object with a call to the object function = create a new object:
+> ret=new makeSimpleobject();
+> function makeSimpleObject(){}
+= The new object is called "ret".
+You just have to use any valid variable name for the new object.(use lower-case letters for variables that objects